-While millennials have just like every generation before them, grown up and have become homeowners, parents, and are moving into management and leader roles at work, generation Z is in the beginning of their career.
-Generational studies prove to us that they are far more complex than pop culture would lead us to believe —which is why it is vitally important that employers understand these differences and what they can do to attract and retain the freshest talent on the market.
-To better understand the fast changing workforce and those generations' office behavior, let us take a closer look at what sets them apart.
+While millennials are now grown-ups, have become homeowners, parents, and are moving into management and leader roles at work.
+Generation Z are only at the beginning of their career.
+Generational studies prove to us that they are far more complex than pop culture would lead us to believe — which is why it is vitally important that employers understand these differences and what they can do to attract and retain the freshest talent on the market.
+To better understand the fast-changing workforce and those generations' office behavior, let us take a closer look at what sets them apart: Millennials versus Gen Z.

 Who Are Millennials and Gen Z?